Are Credit Card Rewards An Asset in Bankruptcy?

 Many credit card companies will offer incentives to new customers.

-These usually come in the form of reward programmes, with points that can be redeemed for products and services, and even yearly cash rebates.
+These usually come in the form of reward programs, with points that can be redeemed for products and services, and even yearly cash rebates.

 Then there are those travel cards issued by travel companies that come with air miles, and store cards that gather points for savings in store.